-We woke to a bitterly cold morning with clear skies, Edinburgh was bathed in sunshine as we strolled onto George Street for our breakfast at the Standing Order pub.
+We woke to a bitterly cold morning with clear skies and Edinburgh was bathed in sunshine as we strolled onto George Street for our breakfast at the Standing Order pub.
 We then bought a one day Lothian Buses pass for £4 each and took a bus to the coastal village of Cramond four miles to the south of the city centre.
 Cramond is a small village alongside the River Almond with a small harbour at the mouth of the river.
-When the tide is out its possible to take a walk along the narrow causeway stretching out to Cramond island but this morning it was high tide and the causeway was covered in water so, instead we strolled along the shoreline passing some white painted stone cottages, the Cramond Arms, a gallery and a cafe.
-There are good views across the bay to Fife and of aircraft coming into land at the nearby Edinburgh Airport.
+When the tide is out its possible to take a walk along the narrow causeway stretching out to Cramond island bit was high tide and the causeway was covered in water we instead strolled along the shoreline passing some white painted stone cottages, the Cramond Arms, a gallery and a cafe.
+From here there are good views across the bay to Fife and of aircraft coming into land at the nearby Edinburgh Airport.

 As darkness fell, the Christmas Market got into full swing and crowds gathered, we wandered around there awhile before having dinner in the Alexander Graham Bell pub, named after the Scottish inventor of the telephone.

 After a short rest back at our hotel we took a walk through the old town, wandering along to the attractive Grassmarket area which is now home to many bars and restaurants.
 Continuing along the Mound we took one final look at the festive market stalls before heading back to our hotel after another fun filled day in this beautiful Scottish city.